When is the best time to book cheap flights to Amsterdam?

 Do I need a visa to fly to Amsterdam?

-If you’re travelling on a British passport, you don’t need a visa to fly to Amsterdam, as the Netherlands and the UK are both members of the EU.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 However, you should make sure that your passport is in good condition before you fly, as Dutch officials have been known to impound damaged passports.
 If you’re planning to stay in the Netherlands for longer than 90 days, you will need a visa.